FAQs

 together.
 Do we have to rotate?

-A: We highly suggest rotating partners in classes so that
+A: We highly suggest rotating partners in classes so that you

-force you to rotate if you wish to only work with the partner you
+you to rotate if you wish to only work with the partner you

 brought.